tchx84/Gameeky/docs/basics/en/index.md

 To start a cooperative game, follow these steps:

-1. From the launcher, click on the *Play* button from the project's card.
+1. From the launcher, click on the *Options* button of the project and select the *Play* option.
 2. From the player, go to the menu and select the *New* option.
 3. From the creation dialog, increase the number of participants and then click on the *Create* button.

 To join a cooperative game:

-1. From the launcher, click on the *Play* button from the same project's card.
+1. From the launcher, click on the *Options* button of the project and select the *Play* option.
 2. From the player, go to the menu and select the *Join* option.
 3. From the join dialog, specify the [IP address](https://flathub.org/apps/org.gabmus.whatip) of the user who started the cooperative game and click on the *Join* button.